Tessa (novel)

 Tessa was a novel published by Margit Sandemo in 1997, though it was completed by 1970.
 She had originally planned to publish it as a serial in a Norwegian weekly magazine, but the editors of magazine abandoned it.
 The novel went missing for the next 25 years, until Sandemo found a copy in a cupboard in 1995.
 A short version of the story is used as part of the novel Selv om jeg elsker deg (1986).

 Plot

 Tessa is the story of Tessa, a sixteen-year-old schoolgirl who has a vivacious imagination but is, in spite of this, a loner.
+Therefore, not many believed her when she said that thieves would break into a well-known family that night.
+But policeman Rikard Mohr took Tessa's information seriously - and it would soon turn out that she was not exaggerating this time.
 There is a crime or a riddle to solve in that novel, which is typical of Margit Sandemo.
 The story begins when a burglar makes a wrong phone number.
 He inadvertently calls Tessa and tells her about his upcoming crime.
 Tessa plans to check his intentions.